vectara/vectara-docs/www/docs/learn/chain-reranker.md

 ```
 Now let's take a look at a more complex chain reranker example.
 In this
-e-commerce example, the Vectara Multilingual Reranker first gets the most
+e-commerce example, the Vectara Multilingual Reranker first refines the
-relevant product results based on the user's query.
+initial results, providing a better ranking order than Boomerang.
+This
+improves the overall relevance of the product results.
 The MMR reranker then
-diversifies the results so that the customer sees some variety, rather
+diversifies the results so that the customer sees some variety, rather than
-than only very similar products.
+only very similar products.

 ```json
 {